-Living here in Seattle, many schools and universities have started to shift to online education.
+Living here in Seattle, many schools and universities have started to shift to virtual learning.
 My son’s school, for instance, decided to go online-only until April 20.
 One of our primary goals at Prezi is to help facilitate better visual communication in the classroom (and beyond).
-With Prezi Video — a free video tool for educators and students — you can efficiently create engaging and creative content for students during this transition into online learning environments.
+With Prezi Video — a free video tool for educators and students — you can efficiently create engaging and creative content for students during this transition into virtual learning environments.

 What is Prezi Video?